 The value of an Indian Penny is...

-Common dates are now worth more than 75 cents each.
+Common dates are now worth one dollar each.
 You have a popular coin, everyone understands and has heard of the value of an Indian Head penny.
 Many collectors are building collections and putting a heavy demand on very rare dates and better condition coins.
 Compare your 1882 Indian head penny value to other dates on the values chart.

 Old US Penny Values are Rising